BY SAM L. ERVIN

 Agnes noted, "In the 24 years I have lived at Meher Mount, I’ve come to think there is a battle going on here between the light and the dark.”

-“Agni, It’s not a battle between the light and the ,” Adi responded.
+“Agni, It’s not a battle between the light and the dark ,” Adi responded.
 “It’s a balancing.”

 Agnes told Adi it was good to have him at Meher Mount again, and he noted that in August 1956, it was dry and the grass was brown.
 In March 1970, Meher Mount was very green with little wildflowers all over the meadow on the way to Baba’s Tree.
 “I remember the views over the ocean and the mountains and valleys,” he said.